dneff/ts2019-challenges/challanges/devops/docker-imaging/hard-challenge-1/story.md

 Can someone help me optimize this?
 """

-TASK: Rewrite the above dockerfile so that it still contains the unique-access.log but is as small as possible. there are multiple ways to achive this and we only care about the final result.
+TASK: Rewrite the above dockerfile so that it still contains the unique-access.log but is as small as possible.
+There are multiple ways to achieve this and we only care about the final result.
 As long as your final image is as small as it can be.

 HINTS:
 - multistage build